Dumpster Rental for Roofing Dumpster Rentals

 Have the dumpster delivered the day before or morning of the tear-off.
 This ensures it's ready when your crew starts work.
 Roofing projects move quickly — most residential tear-offs are completed in 1-2 days, so timing delivery properly keeps the project on schedule.

 Yes, asphalt shingles can be recycled and ground into aggregate for road paving or new asphalt.
 However, not all areas have shingle recycling facilities.
-Ask your provider if they offer shingle recycling - it may reduce disposal fees and environmental impact.
+Ask your provider if they offer shingle recycling — it may reduce disposal fees and diverts millions of tons from landfills annually.

 How long can I keep a roofing dumpster?